EyasuTeshome/shifttracker/interview-prep/what-to-expect-during-behavioral-interviews.md

 - What is the meaning of the abbreviation SAR?
 - What types of questions should you always answer in a SAR format?
-- Open the third link in the paragraph above called *"125 of the most common interview questions, with answers and tips",* and observe the example answer given to question 13.
+- Open the third link in the paragraph above called *"Tips on Common Interview Questions (with useful examples)",* and observe the example answer given to tip 5.
 In the answer given there, can you identify each part of the SAR method (Situation, Action, and Result)?

 Click here to check your answers to these questions: [Answers to the 'Challenge yourself' questions](https://github.com/microverseinc/curriculum-professional-skills/blob/main/interview-prep/answers-to-the-challenge-yourself-questions.md)